hscstudio/yiiheart/README.md

 ## Installation
 1. Download YiiFramework 1.1.14 from http://yiifarmework.com/downloads/ an extract to Your web root (htdocs)
 2. Create Web Application base on YiiFramework (Use command prompt)
-3. Download Yiibooster 2.1.1 from http://sourceforge.net/projects/yiibooster/files and extract to extension directory of Your web aplication
+3. Download Yiibooster 4.0.0 from https://sourceforge.net/projects/yiibooster/files/latest/download?source=files extract to extension directory of Your web aplication
-We use this version because this is really stable version at present.
-Many bug in version 3.xx
 4. Configure on main config (app/protected/main/config.php) of web applications so yiibooster ready
-5. Download YiiHeart 1.1 from https://github.com/hscstudio/yiiheart and extract to extension directory of Your web aplication
+5. Download YiiHeart 1.2 from https://github.com/hscstudio/yiiheart and extract to extension directory of Your web aplication
 6. Configure on main config of web applications so yiiheart ready
 7. Please check Your installation via web browser http://localhost/app, Wow.. yiibooster and yiiheart ready without coding anymore..
 Yes You get it only follow this instruction.
 8.	done